vxcall/Dainsleif/README.md

 ![Glow hack](https://user-images.githubusercontent.com/33578715/89087560-48b51100-d3c7-11ea-9ada-8ef04acfa52c.png)

-- [x] want it to be capable of setting specific color of outline.

 ## Trigger bot

 Once you turn this on, you no longer have to press left click when you engage them.
 This feature will complete the job for you.

-- [ ] Fix the bug that keep shooting over hostile's head when you use Trigger bot in conjunction with Aimbot
+- [ ] Fix a bug that keep shooting over hostile's head when you use Trigger bot in conjunction with Aimbot

 ## Anti recoil